blockprotocol/blockprotocol/rfcs/text/0430-hook-service.md

 A classical example would be rich text editing.
 In this case, the data structure for formatted text may be bespoke to the embedding application, and impossible for the block to predictably parse or generate.
 The expected text editing experience may involve custom formatting controls, or special inline actions or commands.
 By injecting its own rich text editing input, an embedding application can provide all this.

+In the rich text example, a block would send a message under the service specifying a type of `"text"`, a DOM node in which to inject the rich text editing input, and the property path the data should be stored under.
+Any data created by the input can be stored by the embedding application in its own format.
+The block need not receive this data, since it won't understand it anyway.
+Instead, the application should send the block a value for the property which matches what the block expects in its schema.
+In the case of rich text, this is likely to be `"string"`, and the application may choose to supply a plain text representation of the rich text created.

+# Reference-level explanation

+[reference-level-explanation]: #reference-level-explanation

 A block implements a hook by sending a `hook` message to the embedding application, with five pieces of information:

 - `node: HTMLElement | null`: The DOM node the embedding application will render a view into, or modifying an already rendered view.